The Dead Boys

 Saturday - The Nervous Eaters

-The Club tonight The Marshalls with The Criers, Cat's Ass and The Cars doing one set.
+The Club tonight The Marshalls with The Criers, Cat's Ass and The Cars doing

 The Bird Cage tonight and tomorrow are The Real Kids